 Your best bet to get here is with Uber.
 The ride will take you about 1.5 hours and cost about $20-25 USD.
 If you come for the Day of the Dead celebration, it’s important to keep in mind how many people will be in town.
 There are tens of thousands – maybe even more.

 So while it’s fairly easy to get to Mixquic from Mexico City, it’s much more challenging to get home.
 This is especially true if you require a wireless network to order an Uber.

 Here are a few things to know about Mixquic before you go.

-We strongly advise booking a place to stay near Mixquic well in advance and stay here.
+Unless you’re taking a tour (like the one below), we strongly advise booking a place to stay near Mixquic well in advance and stay here.
 Even if you do connect with your Uber app, it’s likely you’ll get dropped by several drivers.

 If you’re lucky, you’ll find a driver who just happens to be going back to the city.